 Time passed and Julie and Japa struck out on there own to form yet another musical incarnation, “Down in Front.”
 Then they reunited with ole buddy Deona (another former drummer of Eating Like Truck Drivers), and the power trio was complete.
 The three played live throughout the Bay Area, and recorded a full length album of mostly Japa originals including “Fallen for You”, “One Kiss, Tommy,” and the album’s title track, “The Donut Shop”.

-At the same time, Japa rekindled her love for the piano, started taking lessons again with master Fredrick Nighthawk, and a whole new body of work was born, including original songs like “My Bible Smells like Whiskey” and this fun cover, “Aint Nobody Here but us Chickens”
+Concurrently, Japa rekindled her love for the piano, started taking lessons again with master Fredrick Nighthawk, and a whole new body of work was born, including original songs like “My Bible Smells like Whiskey” and this fun cover, “Aint Nobody Here but us Chickens”

 In 2015, Japa joined the West Coast Songwriters and began performing at their monthly competitions in Berkeley, San Francisco and San Rafael.
 Songs like “The Moth” and “Sugar Lime” won awards for best performance while “A Damn Good Goodbye Kiss”, won “Best Song Title” from the Berkeley chapter in 2017.